Pop Art - A Global Snapshot: from Hirst to Kusama

 The iconic Andy Warhol’s Campbell’s Soup Cans aesthetic that first shaped the pop art scene has since been joined by the iconic Jeff Koons’ balloon dogs and Damien Hirst’s spot paintings in today’s world, and although the appearances may seem quite different, all these artworks share similarities in how they use everyday objects and compositions to channel messages around social commentary in a way that is easily accessible and understandable for the masses.

-When the Pop Art movement flourished in the 1960s, it did not only act as a social critique, it also became a direct rebellion against what is typically thought of as ‘high art’; produced by ‘professional artists’ who were formally trained at prestigious art schools (and most often from privileged backgrounds) and therefore deemed ‘worthy’ by the art world .
+When the Pop Art movement flourished in the 1960s, it did not only act as a social critique, it also became a direct rebellion against what is typically thought of as ‘high art’; produced by ‘professional artists’ who were formally trained at prestigious art schools (and most often from privileged backgrounds) and therefore deemed ‘worthy’ by the art world.

 To challenge this mould, pop artists actively pushed the traditional boundaries of this ‘high art’ by taking simple everyday objects and simple compositions, in contrast to the complex and detailed compositions of ‘professional artists’.
-By doing this, pop artists sought to enter the art world through the ‘backdoor’ by being disruptive and radical, creating a new way to be seen and heard amidst the traditional pathways to becoming a well-known and respected artist.
+By doing this, pop artists sought to enter the art world through the ‘backdoor’ by being disruptive and radical, creating a new way to be seen and heard amidst the traditional pathways to becoming well-known and respected artists.

 The world has certainly changed a lot since Pop Art first came around over half a century ago.
 Today we are in the thick of digitalisation, globalisation and the rise of neoliberalism changing the way we consume information and connect with others.
-So, it's no real surprise that the Pop Art aesthetic of today feels quite different than it used to be when it started… To explore the aesthetics of the current modern Pop Art scene further, we are looking at four pop artists who are currently practicing around the globe today…!
+So, it's no real surprise that the Pop Art aesthetic of today feels quite different than it used to be when it started… To explore the aesthetics of the current modern Pop Art scene further, we are looking at four pop artists who are currently practising around the globe today.

 How have we defined an artist as a ‘pop artist’?